allbitsnbytes/asset_hash/readme.md

 Default: ` sha1 `

+### hashKey

+The hash key will be appended to the beginning of each hash making it easy to identify hashed versions of a file.
+This makes is really easy to identify old hashed files and remove them when new hashes are generated.

+Type: String
+Defualt: ` aH4urS `

 ### length

 Length of the generated hash.
 This is the maximum length the hash can be.